fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 The present law was merely a temporary measure adopted under peculiar circumstances and perhaps demands revision.
 There is a wide difference between closing the door altogether and throwing it entirely open; between a postponement of fourteen years and an immediate admission to all the rights of citizenship.`

-Restrictionists like to quote this essay because Hamilton, in arguing for a mere 5-year waiting period for naturalization, talks about the importance of national homogeneity in terms similar to what restrictionists use: he speaks of "the evils of incorporating large numbers of foreigners" and that they "corrupt the national spirit".
+Restrictionists like to quote this essay because Hamilton, in arguing for a mere 5-year waiting period for naturalization, uses terms similar to what restrictionists use: he speaks of "the evils of incorporating large numbers of foreigners" and that they "corrupt the national spirit".
 But Hamilton never argued for imposing any kind of immigration restriction... only for a modest waiting period for naturalization.

 ### `3) Should an immigration policy be about creating diversity for diversity’s sake?
 Punishing America for its past “sins”?
 Or strengthening America for the future?`

-Like all broad-scale policy affecting the lives of millions, immigration policy should not be limited to just one goal, but should be a balance of many.
-Don't take my word for it...
+Like all broad-scale policy affecting the lives of millions, immigration policy should not be limited to just one goal.
+I would certainly reject any need for a policy to "punish America", and I would just as strongly object to the implication that immigrants are a 'punishment'.
+Diversity for diversity sake alone also doesn't strike me as a good goal, but programs that aim to gaurantee diversity (like the Diversity Visa Lottery) often pursue other more defensible goals (like fairness, or equity).
+"Strengthening America for the future" certainly seems like a good goal, although in my experience restrictionists tend to abandon this goal when it's put in terms of economic or diplomatic strength.
+Other appropriate goals for U.S. immmigration policy would include the following:
+ * Promoting and exemplifying American values
+ * Guarding American liberties
+ * Encouraging the well-being of American citizens
+ * Encouraging the well-being of would-be immigrants
+ * Encouraging the well-being of foreigners who are not immigrating
+ * Developing diplomatic relations with different groups.

+All of these are appopriate goals for American immigration policy.
+No one goal should dominate.

 ### `4) Is it hypocritical to say that a wall is wrong when your own house has them?`

 Of course not.
 The walls of my house are to protect my private property.
 Their main job is to shield me and my belongings from the elements.
 They also give me visual privacy, and make for a nice place to hang my pictures.

 It feels condescending to point out how a national border wall differs.
 The nation is not private property, collectively owned by its citizens.
 The border wall does a horrible job of keeping out the elements, you can see right through it, and it's really hard to nail pictures to it.

-So it feels silly to compare these two types of walls as if they fulfilled the same purposes.
+So it's silly to compare these two types of walls as if they fulfilled the same purposes.

 ### `5) Virtually every illegal immigrant who gets an amnesty, including Dreamers, will benefit from affirmative action preferences, compared to (say) white male combat veterans or displaced coal miners.
 Is that fair?`